Boys' Latin of Philadelphia Charter School

 Boys' Latin of Philadelphia Charter School (formerly the Southwest Philadelphia Academy for Boys and often known simply as Boys' Latin of Philadelphia or Boys' Latin) is a Pennsylvania approved secondary charter school located in Philadelphia, Pennsylvania, in the United States.

 History

 David P. Hardy and Janine Yass founded Boys' Latin of Philadelphia, which opened in 2007 with 144 students.
 After initially being denied a charter by the School Reform Commission (SRC), Yass and Hardy led a petition drive leading to the SRC's decision to grant a charter in 2007.
 Boy's Latin of Philadelphia is the first and only single gender charter school in Philadelphia.
 In 2012, upon completing the charter renewal process, Boys' Latin of Philadelphia was granted permission to expand to middle school, grades six through eight.
-The middle school opened the following year, with their first cohort completing eighth grade in 2016.
+The middle school opened the following year, with its first cohort completing eighth grade in 2016.

 Admissions

 Boys' Latin of Philadelphia enrolls by randomized lottery.
 As a public charter school, there are no admission requirements.
 Any boy in grades 6–12 living in Philadelphia is eligible to apply for the lottery.

 In the 2017–2018 school year, the dropout rate was 0%.